maikdevries/Lunar/README.md

 ## Features
 This bot offers a bunch of features that are all optional.
 These features can be enabled and disabled individually without affecting another feature.
 All of these features can be tweaked in the `config.json` file.

-### Welcome Message
+### Welcome Message - Leave Message
-The 'Welcome Message' feature sends out a message to a Discord channel called `welcome` whenever a new user joins the Discord server.
+This feature sends out a message to a Discord channel called `welcome` whenever a user joins/leaves the Discord server.

 The following configuration settings affect the behaviour of this feature:
-- `welcomeMessageAdd` [Default is *true*] - This enables/disables this specific feature.
+- `welcomeMessageAdd` [Default is *false*] - This enables/disables sending out a message on a user joining.
-- `welcomeMessageChannelName` [Default is *empty*] - This overrides the default channel name to send the welcome message in.
-- `welcomeMessageChannelID` [Default is *empty*] - This overrides the default channel to send the welcome message in, this takes priority over the `welcomeMessageChannelName` setting.
-Set this setting to a specific channel ID. **Only** set this setting if you have a Discord in which there are multiple channels with the same name.

-### Leave Message
-The 'Leave Message' feature sends out a message to a Discord channel called `welcome` whenever an user leaves the Discord server.

-The following configuration settings affect the behaviour of this feature:
-- `welcomeMessageAdd` [Default is *true*] - This enables/disables this specific feature.
+- `welcomeMessageRemove` [Default is *false*] - This enables/disables sending out a message on a user leaving.
-- `welcomeMessageChannelName` [Default is *empty*] - This overrides the default channel name to send the leave message in.
+- `welcomeMessageChannelName` [Default is *empty*] - This overrides the default channel name to send the message in.
-- `welcomeMessageChannelID` [Default is *empty*] - This overrides the default channel to send the leave message in, this takes priority over the `welcomeMessageChannelName` setting.
+- `welcomeMessageChannelID` [Default is *empty*] - This overrides the default channel to send the message in, this takes priority over the `welcomeMessageChannelName` setting.
 Set this setting to a specific channel ID. **Only** set this setting if you have a Discord in which there are multiple channels with the same name.

 ### Commands
 Lunar supports a select few commands as of now but will be updated to offer a variety of commands for every day use.